hero media

 Cycle through green bushland, wetlands and past historical stations and heritage railway detritus, with connecting tracks to Lake Macquarie.
 There are plenty of access points and car parks on the route and it is considered to be an easy grade.

-biking through a tunnel at Fernleigh Track
+cycling through Fernleigh Track

 3. Tumbarumba to Rosewood Rail Trail

-Cycle through the dramatic Snowy Mountains landscapes, past Mt Kosciusko, on the 21-kilometre Tumbarumba to Rosewood Rail Trail.
+Cycle through the dramatic Snowy Mountains landscapes, past Mt Kosciusko, on the 21-kilometre Tumbarumba to Rosewood Rail Trail .
 As well as the awe-inspiring valley and farmland views and vineyard cellar doors, interpretive signage explains the historical sites on the trail – including the remains of railway tracks, restored rail bridges and Pioneer Women’s Hut Museum.

 The Tumbarumba to Rosewood Rail Trail passes through a scenic sub-alpine countryside.